Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

-- Iterated over the stats object with the reduce function
+- Modified showStats function to iterate over the stats object with the reduce function

 ```js
 jobsController.js